 - Squeeze the lemon juice over the mixture and stir to combine.

 - Top with sumac, paprika, salt and pepper and stir to combine.
+See photos above for a great visual.

 - Enjoy!
 Refrigerate for 1 hour to serve cold.